 - I will never upload images/video imagery of staff/pupils or other stakeholders to my personal social media accounts unless there is significant reason to and that permission has been granted by the headteacher in writing for each occurrence. - I will inform the school at the earliest opportunity of any infringement both on and off site by myself.
 Furthermore, if I am concerned about others' behaviour/conduct, I will notify the school at the earliest opportunity. - I will never deliberately access, upload or download illegal, inflammatory, obscene or inappropriate content that may cause harm or upset to others. - I will never download or install software unless permission has been given by the appropriate contact at school. - I shall keep all usernames and passwords safe and never share them.
-Writing down usernames and passwords, including storing them electronically, constitutes a breach to our data protection and safeguarding policy. - protection and safeguarding policy.
-I will never leave equipment unattended which could leave data and information vulnerable; this extends to accessing data/ services/content remotely. - Any personal devices I own shall not be used to access school systems/data/services/content remotely unless I have adequate virus protection and permission from the school. - I understand that mobile devices, including smart watches, shall not be used, nor in my possession, during times of contact with children.
-These devices will be securely locked away with adequate password protection on them should they be accessed by an unauthorised person. - Any school trips/outings or activities that require a mobile phone/ camera will be provided by the school and any data collected on them will be used in accordance with school policies.
+Writing down usernames and passwords, including storing them electronically, constitutes a breach to our data protection and safeguarding policy.
+I will never leave equipment unattended which could leave data - I will never leave equipment unattended which could leave data and information vulnerable; this extends to accessing data/ services/content remotely. - Any personal devices I own shall not be used to access school systems/data/services/content remotely unless I have adequate virus protection and permission from the school. - I understand that mobile devices, including smart watches, shall not be used, nor in my possession, during times of contact with children.
+These devices will be securely locked away with adequate password protection on them should they be accessed by an unauthorised person. - Any school trips/outings or activities that require a mobile phone/ camera will be provided by the school and any data collected on them will be used in accordance with school policies. - At no point- will I use my own devices for capturing images/ video or making contact with parents/carers.